karishmathakrar/GreenGridPR/README.md

 |-- .gitignore
 ```

-### Data
+### Data (/data)
 Contains all the datasets used in the project.
 It includes PR100 data, Wind Atlas data, and Solar Atlas data, each in their respective subdirectories.
+It also includes the `download_pr100_data.py` script.

 ### Source (/src)
 This directory contains all the source code for the project.